pavan-sagar/myShoppingList/README.md

 # myShoppingList

 This is your regular shopping list application.
-I'll add and update below list of features as and when I get ideas.
+I'll add and update below list of features as and when I get ideas.<br/>
 Live version deployed at https://my-shoppinglist.herokuapp.com/.